Thunderbird22/travel-site/README.md

 # travel-site

-This repo is only for learning purposes
+This repo with travel-site is only for learning purposes